Code-Institute-Submissions/franciskadutoit/README.md

 ## Technologies Used

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

+- This project uses HTML and CSS programming languages
+- BootstrapCDN
+--The project uses Bootstrap4 to simplify the structure of the website and make the website responsive easily.
+--The project also uses BootstrapCDN to provide icons from FontAwesome

 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.